Towards a Robust Deep Neural Network in Texts: A Survey: Preliminaries

-\textbf{Robustness.} A robust DNN should not change its output as a result of small changes in its input\cite{DouglasHeaven2019}.
-Hence, the prediction of the adversarial example $\emph{x'}$ should be $y$ rather than $y'$ in a robust model, \textit{i.e.}, $F(x')=y$.
-Defense methods for enhancing the robustness of models are to increase the tolerance of $\varepsilon$, making DNNs perform properly.
+\textbf{Robustness.} In defending against adversarial examples, a robust DNN model should tolerate the adversarial attacks and output the correct predictions in tackling the imperceptible additive noises \cite{DouglasHeaven2019}.
+Hence, the prediction of the adversarial example $\emph{x'}$ should be $y$ rather than $y'$ in a robust DNN model, \ie{}, $F(x')=y$.
+The defense methods to enhance the robustness of models should tackle a wide range of $\varepsilon$ effectively.